 The Coordinator of Graduate Studies will maintain and update immunization forms annually.
 You will receive these forms from the Student Affairs Assistant by e-mail in the summer preceding Year 1 and Year 2 of the program.
-These forms must be submitted at your earliest convenience to the Student Affairs Assistant in person (#1064) or use the secure departmental drop box.
+These forms must be submitted at your earliest convenience and no later than the end of September to the Student Affairs Assistant in person (#1064) or use the secure departmental drop box.
 Once submitted to the department, students who wish to access immunization documents are required to complete an Immunization Document Release Form (available at on the website) and pay the administrative fee (please see 2.16.3).